The Boys and Girls Club (BGC) has been working diligently to bring the SMART Girls Mentoring Program to the Northside.

 SMART stands for “Skills Mastery and Resilience Training.”
 The SMART Girls program concentrates on wellness, prevention education and self-esteem enhancement with a unique focus each year.
 Girls ranging from ages 5 to 18 are able to explore their own, community and societal attitudes, behaviors and values as they develop skills to create a healthy life and positive relationships.

-Mental health for at risk youth requires more expertise which is why it is important for the SMART Girls program to provide flexibility.
-Having an adaptable programing at its roots allows girls the opportunity to raise their self-esteem and improve their mental health in a comfortable environment.
+It is important for the SMART Girls program to provide flexibility.
+Having an adaptable programing allows girls the opportunity to raise their self-esteem and improve their mental health in a comfortable environment.

 The unique youth and family services the Boys and Girls Club is able to offer ensures everyone’s needs are met.

 SMART Girls made its debut in the summer of 2019 with a focus on middle and high school girls’ mental health and their connections to peers and adults.
 Middle and high school girls were invited to join BGC staff and program partners to engage in a summer of self-development.

 It was important to the BGC to create an environment where girls felt comfortable enough to let their guard down and talk openly about things going on around them.
 Girls within the program are often face problems at home or other challenges.
 SMART Girls gives these young women a healthy outlet to process issues and a community where they are supported.